 What types of appointment do we offer?

 Routine appointments - We have appointments that can be booked from 3 days in advance up to 4 weeks in advance .
 We will always endeavour to offer patients an appointment with the clinician of their choice, wherever possible.
 In a number of cases it might be worth considering an appointment with a practice nurse rather than a doctor.
 Practice nurses are qualified to deal with many ailments and you may be seen more quickly.
+We also have a Practice Pharmacist who can see patients for routine Medication reviews and Hypertension reviews.

 Urgent appointments – patients requesting a same-day appointment or urgent assistance throughout the day will be offered a telephone call-back by the Urgent Care Doctor or Urgent Care Nurse and will be offered a face-to-face appointment, if needed, following telephone assessment.